fnobregasantos/Emergence-of-High-Order-Functional-Hubs-in-the-Human-Brain/README.md

 # Emergence-of-High-Order-Hubs-in-the-Human-Connectome
-This repository has the relevant codes associated with the manuscript: Emergence of High Order Hubs in the Human Connectome
+This repository has the relevant codes associated with the manuscript: Emergence of High Order Hubs in the Human Connectome.
+It gives instructions on how to compute multivariate information theory metrics, and how to analyse it in the context of hypergraphs, and how to visualize it.

-## Data - The current version has HCP time series data - that should be excluded in the end.
+## Data - Since HCP data is sensitive, we use a sample timeseries data.

 ## Code Block 1: High Order connectivity from timeseries

-input: rs-fMRI time series.
+input: Any time series - in this case, we included a rs-fMRI time series.
-output: spreadsheet with multiple high order connectivity metrics for all combinations of metrics.
+output: A csv file with multiple high order connectivity metrics for all similarities metrics discussed in our manuscript.

-We are going to do for the whole cohort, but later we should do it for one timeseries only.

-### Step 1: Block of code by Guillaume and:
-### Step 2: Code by Pierre Baudot.
+Notice that those similarity metrics were created combining codes from multiple sources, and for our manuscript we used the codes developed in Guillaume and Pierre, combined int in the infotopo_server.py file.

-The final result is a pandas DataFrame with everything.
+That said, the final output is a pandas DataFrame with a column for each Multivariate Metric, namely, Interaction Information, Total Correlation, Oinfo, and Sinfo.

-## Code Block 2: Computation of High-Order Hubs
+## Code Block 2: Statistical selection of High Order links.

-Inside code: Parallel coding and storage of all 3-point connectivity of every individual.
-This requires information about time-series and, therefore, will not be accessible on Github.
+We have a folder with the computed High Order connectivity for all subjects.
+We will use this folder to have a group level measure for the statistical selection of High Order links.
+We did phase randomization of each timeseries, and computed the same metrics for each subject, which is stored in a different folder.
+Then we ccompared, at group level, the statistical distribution of the phase randomized triplets vs the original ones.
+We selected the hyperlinks that were significant in at least 95% of the subjects.

 ### Step 1: Loading all High Order Connectivity